-In both cases, although the minimum $(t/c){max}$ constraints largely impede aerodynamic performance, they are not as punitive when it comes to structural weight.
+Here, it should be noted that although the minimum $(t/c){max}$ constraints may impede aerodynamic performance, they are not as punitive when it comes to structural weight.
 This is because Faber is still allowed to vary the structural thicknesses of the booms and skins within the wing and strut OMLs to achieve nonlinear stiffness distributions that closely follow the shear forces and bending moments.

-For both optimized aircraft, the angle of attack has been pushed to its upper bound at $+3^{\circ}$ .
+For both optimized aircraft, the angle of attack has been pushed to its upper bound at $+3^{\circ}$.
 The optimized twist distributions are shown in Figure 13.
 In both cases, the twist design variables remain within their bounds, except at the wing root of the optimized SBW100, which has been limited to $+3.5^{\circ}$ to prevent excessive changes to the high-wing fairing.
-Although not shown in Figure 13b, the strut twist at the end of the main strut is linearly interpolated across the transition strut from $-1.92^{\circ}$ to $-2.48^{\circ}$ , and remains constant over the vertical strut as a consequence of the linked vertical strut twist constraint.
+Although not shown in Figure 13b, the strut twist at the end of the main strut is linearly interpolated across the transition strut from -2.591° to -2.594° , and remains constant over the vertical strut as a consequence of the linked vertical strut twist constraint.

 Figure 14 shows the spanwise lift distributions of the optimized CTW100 and SBW100 aircraft.
 For the CTW100, it can be seen that the spanwise lift distribution is elliptical in form over the outboard portion of the wing, but increases significantly towards the root.
 This can be explained by the trim constraint, which makes it preferable for the optimizer to load the inboard portion of the wing where the nose-down pitching moment contribution is lessened.
 In addition, the increased wing loading required to counteract the negative lift on the horizontal tail can, in some instances, lead to higher sectional lift coefficients at a fixed chord if an elliptical lift distribution is maintained.
 In these instances, the optimizer opts to mitigate wave drag penalties by shifting the additional load inboard, at a small cost to induced drag performance.
-Indeed, a perturbation analysis done by Hicken and Zingg [68] suggests that even moderate deviations from an elliptical lift distribution lead only to small penalties in induced drag.
+Indeed, a perturbation analysis done by Hicken and Zingg [67] suggests that even moderate deviations from an elliptical lift distribution lead only to small penalties in induced drag.

 Similar trends can be seen for the optimized SBW100, but with much greater deviations from the elliptical lift distribution over the outboard portion of the wing.
 This can be explained by the same mechanisms as for the CTW100, and also by noting that the high-aspect ratio wing extends much farther aft at a similar wing sweep angle, leading to elevated nose-down pitching moments.
-In addition, the high design $C_L$ of the SBW100, paired with the smaller chord lengths towards the wing tip further exacerbates the tradeoff between mitigating wave drag at the cost of higher induced drag.
+In addition, the high design C_L of the SBW100, paired with the smaller chord lengths towards the wing tip further exacerbates the tradeoff between mitigating wave drag at the cost of higher induced drag.

 As observed by Gagnon and Zingg [20] and Secco and Martins [21], the optimized strut produces negative lift from the quarter-semispan with increasing magnitude towards the wing-strut junction.
 Such a design feature is one means for relieving the adverse pressure gradients within the junction, which would otherwise lead to shock formation.
-In order to compensate for this local loss of lift, the optimizer introduces a local increase in sectional lift on the wing,
+In order to compensate for this local loss of lift, the optimizer introduces a local increase in sectional lift on the wing, which brings the total lift distribution in that region closer to elliptical.
+Once again, this phenomenon was observed in the work of both Gagnon and Zingg, and Secco and Martins.
+Of interest, however, is the positive lift on the strut near the strut root, which was not observed in the previous studies involving high-fidelity aerodynamic optimization.
+This may be because the optimizer has opted to avoid increasing the inboard wing loading further to prevent wave drag penalties.